 3. VISIT ALCAZAR

 Breathtaking Alcazar Palace is one of the most beautiful palaces in the world.

 Royal Alcazar Palace is a landmark of Seville.

-Gorgeous Alcázar of Seville was built during five hundred years in incredibly beautiful Mudéjar style with some elements of Romanesque, Gothic, and Renaissance.
+The gorgeous Alcázar of Seville was built for five hundred years in the incredibly beautiful Mudéjar style with some elements of Romanesque, Gothic, and Renaissance.